giaongo/giaongo/README.md

 </div>

 ### :woman_technologist: About Me :
-As a student at 🏫 Metropolia University of Applied Sciences in Finland, I am pursuing a degree in software engineering with a focus on developing web applications using the MERN stack and creating mobile solutions using Native Android, Native iOS, and React Native cross-platform technologies.
+As a student at 🏫 Metropolia University of Applied Sciences in Finland, I am pursuing a degree in software engineering with a focus on developing web and mobile applications.

 - 🌱 During my free time, I immerse myself in the development of a wide range of personal projects and avidly delve into emerging technologies to enrich my knowledge.
 - 📫 Reach me through email: phuonggiao.ngo@gmail.com